Diana Bracho

-Diana Bracho (born Diana Guadalupe Bracho y Bordes Mangel; 12 December 1944, in Mexico City, Mexico) is a Mexican actress.
+Diana Bracho (born Diana Guadalupe Bracho y Bordes Mangel; 12 December 1944) is a Mexican actress.

 Early life

 Diana Bracho is the daughter of actor/director Julio Bracho, the niece of actress Andrea Palma and the aunt of actor Julio Bracho (named after his grandfather).

 Career

 She made her film debut as a child actress in two of her father's films: San Felipe (1949) and Immaculate Conception (1950).
 She studied Philosophy and Letters in New York.
 She debuted professionally on stage in the play Israfel by Abelardo Rodríguez alongside Sergio Bustamante.
 Her television debut was in 1973.
 Diana Bracho won the Silver Ariel award twice, the first time in 1973.

 She won her second Silver Ariel for El infierno, de todos tan temído and was nominated for Best Actress for Letters from Marusia (1976) and Entre Pancho Villa y una mujer desnuda (1996).
 On August 6, 2002 she was appointed president of the Academia Mexicana de Artes y Ciencias Cinematográficas.
 She has been involved in co-productions with countries such as The Chess Player (France); Edmilson (Germany), The Dogs of War (Britain), The Aleph (Italy), The legend of the Drum (Spain), Antonieta (Spain) and On Wings of Eagles (United States).